marziosala/marziosala.github.io/_posts/2022-11-01-cross-entropy-method.md

 excerpt: "A derivative-free optimization method for finding the global optimum of a function."
 ---

-The Cross-Entropy (CE) Method is a derivative-free optimization techniques, originally introduced by [Rubenstein](https://www.sciencedirect.com/science/article/abs/pii/S0377221796003852) in 1999 as an adaptive importance sampling procedure for the stimation of rate event probabilities.
-It can be seen as a Evolution Strategy which minimized a cost function $\varphi(x)$ by finding a suitable "individual" $x^\star$.
-The individuals are sampled from a distribution, and sorted based on the cost function.
+The Cross-Entropy Method (CEM) is a derivative-free optimization techniques, originally introduced by Reuven Y. Rubinstein in 1999 [article](https://www.sciencedirect.com/science/article/abs/pii/S0377221796003852) presenting an adaptive importance sampling procedure for the stimation of rate event probabilities.
+It can be seen as a [Evolution Strategy](https://en.wikipedia.org/wiki/Evolution_strategy) which minimizes a cost function $\varphi(x)$ by finding a suitable "individual" $x^\star$.
+The individuals are sampled from a given distribution and sorted based on the cost function.
 A small number of "elite" candidates is selected and used to determine the parameters for the population for the next iteration.
-To better

-stochastic optimization method designed for rare-event simulations when the probability of a target even occurring is relatively small.
-The idea is to iteratively fit a distribution to "elite" samples from an initial distribution, with the goal of estimating the rate-event probability by minimizing the cross-entropy between the two distributions.
+The optimization procedure involves two iterative phases:

+1. the *generation* of a set of random samples according to a specified parametrized model; and
+2. the *updating* of the model parameters, based on the best samples generated in the previous step, with cross-entropy minimization.

+The method can be applied to discrete, continuous or mixed optimization, and it can be shown to be a global optimization method, particularly useful when the optimization function has many local minima.
+As we will see, the code is relatively compact and easy to change, and the method is based on rigorous mathematical and statistical principles.

-Let's start with the notion of cross-entropy itself.
+Let's start with the notion of [cross-entropy](https://en.wikipedia.org/wiki/Cross-entropy) itself.
 Given two probability distributions $f$ and $g$ with the same support, a common notion of divergence (or distance, but not strictly in the mathematical sense) is the [Kullback-Leibler divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence).
 Here we assume that $f$ represents the "true" distribution and $g = g(x; \vartheta)$ our approximation, depending on some parameters $\vartheta$.
 The KL divergence reads

 $$
 \begin{aligned}
-KL(f, g) & = \mathbb{E}_f\left[\log \frac{f(x)}{g(x; \vartheta)} \right] \\
+D_{KL}(f, g) & = \mathbb{E}_f\left[\log \frac{f(x)}{g(x; \vartheta)} \right] \\
 & = \int f(x) \log f(x) dx - \int f(x) \log g(x; \vartheta) dx.
 \end{aligned}
 $$